Maryland’s Pardons Are a Landmark Step toward Racial Equity and Opportunity – Next100

 This executive order is not merely a gesture of goodwill: it is a tangible action to dismantle the structural racism that has undermined the lives of so many individuals and families.

 Governor Moore’s decision to pardon those convicted of marijuana possession is a bold acknowledgment of these systemic issues.
-In an interview with Hope Wiseman, Moore explained, “by expunging these records the state is taking a crucial step towards addressing the racial disparities that have long plagued our criminal justice system.”
+In an interview with Hope Wiseman, Moore underlined the impact of the policy move: namely, that by expunging these records, the state is taking a crucial step towards addressing the racial disparities that have long plagued our criminal justice system.
 This executive order is not merely a gesture of goodwill: it is a tangible action to dismantle the structural racism that has undermined the lives of so many individuals and families.

 A criminal record, even for a minor offense such as marijuana possession, can be a significant barrier to employment.
 Employers often conduct background checks, and a conviction can disqualify otherwise qualified candidates from job opportunities.
 With the expungement of these records, approximately 175,000 Marylanders will have a newfound opportunity to pursue gainful employment without the stigma of a criminal conviction.
 This can lead to a more inclusive workforce, where individuals are judged based on their skills and qualifications rather than their past mistakes.
 Moreover, the influx of talent into the job market can stimulate economic growth, benefiting businesses and communities across the state.